AlainPicard0x0/uncommonschools/README.md

 PROJECT TIMELINE
 This project will run from March 1st, 2021 to March 12th, 2021.
-Web development learners will commit to 15 hours of effort each per week.
+Web development team will commit 15 hours of effort each per week.
 Clients will contribute 1 hour per week for feedback and communication with their team.
 THE CLIENT